arthurguedes375/FFT-Microphone-analyzer/README.md

 This bunch of data points is called the discrete-time domain of the function f(x).
 Which basically means that we have a lot of points that look just like x.

-Every oscillating function (NOTE: we are going to call all oscillating function "waves" or "signals" from now on) like sine or cosine, have a phase, an amplitude and a frequency.
+Every oscillating function (NOTE: we are going to call all oscillating functions "waves" or "signals" from now on) like sine or cosine, have a phase, an amplitude and a frequency.

 1. Phase: The phase is a little bit hard to explain, but it is sort of how far the function is shifted to the left or to the right.
 2. Amplitude: The amplitude is the distance between the middle of the function and its highest point